browserengineering/book/book/scheduling-and-threading.md

 [chapter 11](visual-effects.md#sdl-creates-the-window) (before that, we used `tkinter.mainloop`).

-Implement the `Task` and `TaskQueue` classes.
-A `Task` encapsulates some code to run in the form of a function, plus arguments to that function.[^task-notes] A `TaskQueue` is simply a first-in-first-out list of `Task`s.
+Implement the `Task` class.
+A `Task` encapsulates some code to run in the form of a function, plus arguments to that function.[^task-notes]

 [^task-notes]: In `Task`, we're using the varargs syntax for Python, allowing any number of arguments to be passed to the task.
 We're also using Python's